tundish/blathnaid/app/tale.rst

 the burden of both manufacture and assurance of all such things in the City.

 Recently he'd forbidden the Smiths from making blades or any edged tools, and arranged for his Guild of Cutlers to be licensed exclusively for those operations.

-The Locksmiths and the Boilermakers and the Cutlers all had close links to the Regiment of Guards.
 Their factories were in a protected area near the Armoury.

+And now finally, in a very suspiciously conducted election, Ingomer had himself become Master of the Guild of Smiths, a postion which hitherto had been attained only by the most skilled and respected of craftsmen.

 Krol
 ----